Let me ask you: Which email sign off do you use? Do you say ‘Cheers’ or ‘Thanks?’

 You might say: “Who cares?”

-Leaving an impression on my recipients and getting an emotional reaction out of them has not only helped me get responses but also won a ton of business for me.
+Leaving a positive impact, and getting a pleasant emotional reaction, out of readers has not only helped me get responses, but it’s also won me a ton of business.

-I send a LOT of cold emails and this shift has allowed me to ensure I get a 30% response rate on any cold outreach campaign I run.
+I send a LOT of cold emails.
+This shift has allowed me to ensure I get a 30% response rate on any cold outreach campaign I run.